3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

 ## :bug: Bug Report

 You will come across a ton of bugs and error messages.
-Don't forget to submit 1 bug report through Github Issues.
+Don't forget to submit a bug report through Github Issues.

+## How to succeed

+Work together, help each other, and also use the debugging slack channel.

 ## Submitting Your Work